-Staying focused on your goals can provide clarity for next steps and allow you to make course corrections when you veer off.
+Staying focused on your goals can provide clarity for your next steps and allow you to make course corrections when you veer off.

 I’ve used the example before of a lesson I learned when learning how to drive.
-It’s a lot easier to keep your tires in between the lines of the road if you’re you look farther down the road straight ahead.
+It’s a lot easier to keep your tires in between the lines of the road if you look farther down the road straight ahead.

 The same applies to lawn mowing.
 If you keep your eyes fixed on a single point ahead, you’ll find that your lawn lines from the mower are nice and straight.